 7 minute read

-Product positioning is a process that focuses on conveying your product’s value to buyers, resulting in a family of documents that drives all outbound communications.
-Yet, it seems as if product positioning has “devolved” into a document full of vague superlatives.
+Product positioning focuses on conveying your product’s value to buyers, resulting in a family of documents that drives all outbound communications.
+What the world thinks about your product largely comes from the information within these documents, yet many times they are full of fluff and buzzwords.

-If product positioning is done well, it becomes a powerful tool for companies looking to differentiate their products from competitors.
-It helps potential buyers more quickly understand how your offerings are different, why they are better, and how they will help them.
-Product positioning also helps companies to be consistent in their messaging across all channels and touchpoints.
+On the other hand, when product positioning is done well, it becomes a powerful tool for companies looking to differentiate their products from competitors.
+It helps potential buyers more quickly understand how your offerings are different, why they are better and how they will help them.
+Effective product positioning also helps companies be consistent in their messaging across all channels and touchpoints.

-Product positioning, when executed effectively, serves as a strategic compass, guiding companies to highlight their product’s unique value propositions in a crowded market.
+Product positioning, when well executed, serves as a strategic compass, guiding companies to highlight their product’s unique value propositions in a crowded market.
 In this article we take a closer look at product positioning, what can go wrong, and how to do it right.

 Product positioning is important because it helps companies tell their story in a way that resonates with the target audience.
 It can also help to quickly and easily differentiate a product or service from what competitors are offering.